aadityabhargav18/weatherapp/README.md

-# Weather Application 🌍
+# Weather Application 🌤

 It is a simple Weather Application made by using React JS ⚛️.

-This application gives all the weather-related 🌤 information of a country.
+This application gives all the weather-related information of a country 🌍.

 ## Demo - Deployed over Github Pages 📝
 https://aadityabhargav18.github.io/weatherapp/